 Students will be notified when advisors are assigned, at which time you can contact discuss your coursework and, if applicable, research aspirations.

-If you already know which faculty member(s) whom you would like to serve as your advisor, contact Mike Bernard and he will see if he or she is available.
+If you already know which faculty member(s) whom you would like to serve as your advisor, contact the academic staff and they will see if he or she is available.

 Master’s Students – Hopkins Alumni

 You may ask your bachelor’s advisor to advise for your masters degree or request a new advisor.
 The default option is that you will remain with your bachelors advisor.
-Mike Bernard will contact you to confirm your advisor choice or arrange for an advisor assignment.
+The academic staff will contact you to confirm your advisor choice or arrange for an advisor assignment.
 All advisor assignments will be confirmed by mid-July as course registration begins in late-July.

 Contact Information